top of page

 When there's an electrical blackout, you will not be able to use the electricity from your roof, UNLESS

-- you can (temporarily) disconnect from your utility grid
+- you can (temporarily) disconnect from the utility grid

 oct_26_x2_304-171.jpg